KSP-RO/AJE/GameData/SolverEngines/Readme_SolverEngines.txt

 Changelog:
 v1.4
-* Make the "can't start engine in fairing/bay" functionality toggleable, and default to off.
+* Make the "can't start engine in fairing/bay" functionality toggleable ( noShieldedStart in the MODULE), and default to off.
+* Speed things up a little in the GUI/VesselModule
+* Changed GUI namespace to avoid an issue with Toolbar.

 v1.3
 * Pass velocity as a Vector3d (vel in the solver is still a double).